Eldadkro/Matrix-Exponential/README.md

 refernces:

     THE SCALING AND SQUARING METHOD FOR THE MATRIX EXPONENTIAL REVISITED, Nicholas J. Higham, 2005.
+    Introduction to algorithms, Thired edition, Thomas H.Cormen et al, pages 813-827.